markomlikota/CodingSoftware/README.md

 * folder "TutorialCodecollection",

-    + with .jmd-files named as "Julia-Tutorial_SecXX_YZ.Rmd" and rendered to .html, one for each section of the Julia-tutorial
+    + with .html-files named as "Julia-Tutorial_SecXX_YZ.html, one for each section of the Julia-tutorial

-    + with .jl-files "Julia-Tutorial_AllCodes.jl" that compactly contain all codes from the Julia-tutorial and can be used to quickly look up commands when coding
+    + with .jl-file "Julia-Tutorial_AllCodes.jl" that compactly contains all codes from the Julia-tutorial and can be used to quickly look up commands when coding

-* folder "Templates", with templates for .jl-, and .jmd-files
+* folder "Templates", with templates for .jl- and .jmd-files

 -------------------------------------------------------------